muratkeremozcan/cctdd/ch17-react-query/react-query.md

 - `useQuery` fetches state: UI state <- server/url , and caches it.
 - `useMutation` is just the opposite: UI state -> server , and still caches it.
 - When we mutate the backend, we also have to update the new cache.
-- When using `react-query`, some of your component tests may need to be mounted wrapped with `QueryClientProvider`.
+- When using `react-query`, some of our component test mounts may need to be wrapped with `QueryClientProvider`.
 - Always evaluate if you need the backend to gain confidence in your app's functionality.
-You should only use true e2e tests when you need this confidence, and you should not have to repeat the same costly tests everywhere.
+You should only use true e2e tests when you need this confidence, and you should not have to repeat the same costly e2e tests everywhere.
 Instead utilize ui-integration tests.
-If your backend is tested by its own e2e tests, your true e2e needs at the front end are even less; be careful not to duplicate the backend effort.
+If your backend is tested by its own e2e tests, your UI e2e needs at the front end are even less; be careful not to duplicate too much of the backend effort.
 - Order-independent, stateless tests must be fundamental anywhere so that tests can pass and fail in isolation without side effects.
-This is especially important in e2e tests, where the tests are run in a different environment than the development environment.
+This is especially important in e2e tests which make non-idempotent requests.
 This is why we reset the db before each test, and clean up after ourselves using the api commands we created previously.
 - When writing tests, always think if you are duplicating the test effort covered elsewhere.
 If the cost does not add any confidence, then find opportunities to cover different functionalities.
-We removed a test that was duplicating the coverage that can be provided by another.
+We removed a test that was duplicating the coverage that can be provided by another test.
 We used direct navigation to not repeat click navigation.
 - Use spacing to communicate intent and separate tasks / actions within the e2e test.